Above-Os/terminus-apps/r4world/README.md

 This recommendation algorithm comprises 2 types of workflows, each with a few steps:

-- Recommendation Workflows:
+**Recommendation Workflows:**
 - Executes every 10 minutes, provides you the most recent news.
 - Includes recall, pre-rank, and rank processes.
     - The recall processe eliminates irrelevant content, leaving approximately 10,000 articles for further sorting.
     - The pre-rank processe sorts the recalled content and fetches the full text of top articles.
     - The rank processe then fine-tunes the order based on the full-text content, suggesting content that aligns best with your current interests.

-- Training Workflow:
+**Training Workflow:**
 - Executes daily.
 - Uses behavioral data and global news trends to train the model used by in Recommendation Workflow

-The recommended contents is stored on you loacl Terminus Edge, and can be accessed via Wise or other compatible reading apps.
+The recommended results are stored on you loacl Terminus Edge, and can be accessed via Wise or other compatible reading apps.